sm-laksh5/House-price-prediction/README.md

 # House-price-prediction

-Predicts the house price using dataset provided.Implemented using python
+Predicts the house price using dataset provided.
+The prediction is implemented using Linear Regression.
+Linear Regression provides minimum accuracy